openmultiplayer/web/docs/scripting/functions/SetPlayerName.md

 :::warning

-Changing the players' name to the same name but with different character cases (e.g. "John" to "JOHN") will not work.
-If used in OnPlayerConnect, the new name will not be shown for the connecting player.
-Passing a null string as the new name will crash the server.
-Player names can be up to 24 characters when using this function, but when joining the server from the SA-MP server browser, players' names must be no more than 20 and less than 3 characters (the server will deny entry).
+- Changing the players' name to the same name but with different character cases (e.g. "John" to "JOHN") will not work.
+- If used in [OnPlayerConnect](../callbacks/OnPlayerConnect), the new name will not be shown for the connecting player.
+- Passing a null string as the new name will crash the server.
+(Fixed in open.mp)
+- Player names can be up to 24 characters when using this function, but when joining the server from the SA-MP server browser, players' names must be no more than 20 and less than 3 characters (the server will deny entry).
 This allows for 4 characters extra when using SetPlayerName.

 :::